opensourcepos/opensourcepos/README.md

 FAQ
 ---

-* If you are seeing the message 'system folder missing', then you have cloned the source using git and you need to run a build *first*.
-Check INSTALL.md for instructions or download latest zip file from bintray instead.
+* If you are seeing the message **system folder missing**, then you have cloned the source using git and you need to run a build *first*.
+Check [INSTALL.md](https://github.com/opensourcepos/opensourcepos/blob/master/INSTALL.md] for instructions or download latest zip file from [bintray](https://bintray.com/jekkos/opensourcepos/opensourcepos/view/files?sort=updated&order=desc#files) instead.

 * If at login time you read "The installation is not correct, check your php.ini file.", please check the error_log in public folder to understand what's wrong.
 Any PHP extension related issue is due to one of the point below.